 Additional treatments to help you tolerate the side effects of ADT can be found here and may be necessary and customized for you based on your overall health.
 Your doctor may prescribe these medications and explain why you need them to offset side effects.
 Remember to ask questions if you don’t understand your doctor’s explanation.

-Prevent muscle loss & weight gain, high cholesterol, stroke and heart attack.
+Prevent muscle loss & weight gain, high cholesterol, stroke, and heart attack.

 • Maintain a healthy weight through diet and exercise.